Kirrby/windows-credentials-provider/readme.md

 ## What it can do
 It connects the logon procedure with alternative means to logon, like images from cameras, voices with microphone.

+With the HeartMonitor integration, it can also allow phone-based unlocking when your phone is detected as being nearby.

 ## More info
 I have included the official doc on how to use the credential provider - note that you have to have some knowledge about COM and the examples are in C++.